 Loosen the ground with a pitchfork or aerator to improve drainage and allow the seeds to penetrate the soil easily.

-Step 3: Add organic matter (optional)
+Step three: Add organic matter (optional)

 Depending on the quality of your soil, you might want to incorporate organic matter such as homemade compost, which can help speed up the overall process.
 This enhances soil structure, provides nutrients and improves water retention, giving your lawn seed a head start.

-Step 4: Level the surface
+Step four: Level the surface

 Rake the soil to create a smooth and level surface.
 This ensures an even distribution of grass seed and promotes uniform germination.